NomitRwt/DiplomaProject/Outline.md

 4 Parallelization and how is it implemented?

+5 Whether are there standard implementations through which we can compare the performance of these libraries or in other words is that implementation fair to judge the quality of both.

-5 How does limitations of user hardware effects these process?
+6 How does limitations of user hardware effects these process?

 ## Proposed Methodology: